cneben/react-maplibre-standalone/README.md

 Map data from OpenStreetMap, (c) OpenStreetMap contributors.

 This work is licensed under a Creative Commons Attribution 4.0 International License.
+See [LICENSE](LICENSE).

 ![](https://i.creativecommons.org/l/by/4.0/88x31.png)